cvravi9/Benchmarking_SVCs/Allele_Frequency/README.md

 ## 1. Inputs

-As input, three vcf files from the Strelka somatic variant caller with the tumor purity of 0.3, 0.5 and 0.7 respectively are considered, three vcf files from the VarScan variant caller with the tumor purity of 0.3, 0.5 and 0.7 respectively are considered alongside the artificial truth data vcf file.
+As input, three vcf files from the Strelka somatic variant caller with the tumor purity of 0.3, 0.5 and 0.7 respectively are considered, three vcf files from the VarScan variant caller with the tumor purity of 0.3, 0.5 and 0.7 respectively are considered alongside the artificial truth vcf file.

 ## 2. Procedure